-Philosopher and author of The More Beautiful World our Hearts Know is Possible, Charles Eisenstein goes deep into the the history of economics in Sacred Economics - how we have grown to define it and how we can create new possibilities for a gift economy.
+Philosopher and author of The More Beautiful World our Hearts Know is Possible, Charles Eisenstein goes deep into the the history of economics in Sacred Economics - how we have grown to define it and how we can create new possibilities.

-Money takes root in conscious and directed ways to represent greater rather than greedy values and our better natures rather than our worst with Lynne Twist, founder of The Hunger Project, in the Soul of Money.
+Money takes root in conscious and directed ways to represent greater values and our deeper selves in Soul of Money by Lynne Twist, founder of The Hunger Project.

-My colleagues from international Impact Hub (to inspire and support imaginative and enterprising initiatives for a better world) develop incubating offices for social entrepreneurs in post-conflict areas.
+Colleagues from international Impact Hub (to inspire and support imaginative and enterprising initiatives for a better world) are incubating offices for social entrepreneurs in post-conflict areas.

 * * *

-If blood diamonds have fueled war and torture peace diamonds fund peace.
+If blood diamonds have fueled war and torture then peace diamonds can fund peace.

-Cocoa/chocolate with a history of exploitation in the Ivory Coast, moves towards fair trade, re-imagined and re-branded.
+Today's cultivation of cocoa with its history of exploitation in the Ivory Coast, moves towards fairer trade, re-imagined and re-branded.